lugiavn/nams_misc/download_annotated_landmarks_dataset/README.md

 Run the script

-The original dataset is from the paper [http://sites.skoltech.ru/compvision/projects/neuralcodes/]
+The original dataset is from the paper [Neural Codes for Image Retrieval]

 http://sites.skoltech.ru/compvision/projects/neuralcodes/